tutuca/charlas/coroutines/talk.md

 title: Coroutines

-You... actually did seen these before...
+- You... actually did seen these before.

-Or some of it's specific cases such as:
+- Or some of it's specific cases such as:

 ---

 title: Subroutines

-- Have 1 entry point
+Have 1 entry point

-- Take only one input
+Take only one input

 <pre class="prettyprint" data-lang="python">
     def subrutine(name):